-Having decided on the application you wish to develop and having installed your AXIS 2100 accordingly, the unit is now connected directly to a local area network, or to a local PC using the supplied Null Modem Cable.
-For speedy development of your application, the AXIS 2100 provides two easy-to-use Wizards that are recommended for both novice and advanced users alike: the Installation Wizard and the Application Wizard.
-Depending on your choice of application, you can run each of these Wizards either consecutively or independently of one another.
+For speedy development of your application, the AXIS 2110 supports two easy-to-use Wizards that are recommended for both novice and advanced users alike.
+Depending upon your choice of application, the Installation Wizard and the Application Wizard can be run either consecutively, or independently of one another.